AbhinavPras/Chime-In/README.md

 # Chime-In
-Pattern Recognition Game on a STM-NucleoF401RE board Primarily developed in C and a few Arduino Modules
+Pattern Recognition Game on a STM-NucleoF401RE board, primarily developed in C and a few Arduino Modules

 Players choose a difficulty and repeat the sequence of colours that are randomly generated, by pressing the corresponding buttons